spdrnl/kgworkflow/README.md

 ```

 ### Run test

 With uv tests can be run as follows:

 ```sh
 uv run pytest
 ```

-You can also run the tests with pytest directly, but then you need to make sure that you use the correct Python interpreter:
+You can also run the tests with pytest directly, but then you need to make sure that you use the correct Python
+interpreter:

 ```sh
 pytest
 ```

-Having uv select the correct Python interpreter makes running a more advanced workflow easier.
+Having uv select the correct Python interpreter makes running a more advanced workflow easier later on.

 ### Quick overview of uv